 fortnight.
 This will help get you into the habit of using all the

 food in your pantry before you buy more.

-really add up.
+savings can really add up.

 Check expiry dates

 Check the 'use by' and 'best before' dates on food so you don't

 waste money buying things you won't use before you have to throw